Seven Ways to Beat Them

 I cannot stress this enough.
 RESIST the urge to slack off, be a jerk, say something you shouldn’t, quit dramatically and storm out the door without giving 2 weeks notice.
 Seriously.
 Just don’t.
 Take a deep breath.
 Be professional.
 Don’t set yourself up for serious regrets now or in the future.

-Fast forward 10 years and here he is, my client.
+Fast forward 10 years and here he is, my direct client as the director of marketing at some random company.
 HA!
 Boy, was I glad I hadn’t told him what I REALLY thought of him!
-Turned out that having him as a client was easier than working with him because its more tolerable for a client to be arrogant and useless than a colleague.
-Also, I think he had been knocked down a few pegs in the interim.
+Turned out that having him as a client was actually pleasant — Because it is not necessarily out of the ordinary to have a client act arrogant and not do any of the heavy lifting , whereas a colleague who behaves this way is maddening.
+(Also, I think he had been knocked down a few pegs in the interim.
 Karma.
+Karma always gets them.)

 6. Take Control: Make a Plan Forward.